wearehx/policies/admin-policy.md

 You may be banned by violating any of the rules defined in the content policy.
 A warning may be given first depending on the which policy was violated and the severity of the violation.

 When a user is banned, they have a chance to return to the group.
 They must make a post in Hackers Ban Appeals (not created yet), to argue why they shouldn’t be banned, or to apologize and request that they be re-added.
 If the user is not apologetic or we (the admins) and the community (jointly) do not agree with the user’s justification for their behavior, they will be banned from Hackers Ban Appeals and no further appealing can take place.
+This will not require a formal voting process, and the admins will have final say about the ban.
 Further policy violations in the main group after being re-added will result in immediate ban from both groups with no chance of appealing.

 The purpose of this process is both to give users a second chance, and to have a public space to discuss whether the actions of an admin were justified.
 Thus, it will not be possible for admins to silently ban individuals for no reasons.
 If an admin does this and immediately bans the user from the appeals group as well, the admin who did this will be immediately removed from their position as soon as this comes to light in the main group (which can be done by another member).